matthewrodin/AzureAnalysisServices-SlidingWindowPartitioning/README.md

 3. On the top left, click “+ Add”
 <img src="./Pictures/aas2.png" width="400">

 	a.
-Under “Subscription” -> Select existing Azure subscription

-	b.
-Under “Resource group” -> Click “Create New” -> Enter a name for the resource group

-	c.
-Under “Data Warehouse name” -> Enter a name for the data warehouse

-	a.
 Copy the IP address provided in the error message

 	b.
 Navigate to portal.azure.com